yoasyo25/ruby-submissions/1701-b/4module/quantified-self/valerie_joseph.md

 - **2: Application is missing required functionality, deviates significantly from the spec, or serious bugs prevent features from being usable**
 - 1: Application is missing a significant portion of functionality

-_You're missing required functionality, but not by too much._
+_You're missing required functionality, but not by too much.
+Because you both submitted reflections, this project will not be considered as a "fail."_

 ### Planning and Design